-The Disability Unit of the University of Poitiers supports all students with disabilities or health issues.
-It allows them flexible study and assessment arrangements and offers an entry point to other interlocutors.
+The Disability Service of the University of Poitiers supports all students with disabilities or medical conditions.
+It allows them flexible studying, assessment adjustments and offers an entry point to other interlocutors.

 Who is concerned?

-All students with disabilities (whether officially recognized or not), students with health problems such as sensory disorders (hearing or visually impairment etc.), motor, psychological or cognitive (special needs) disorders, autism spectrum disorders, visceral diseases and disabling diseases.
+All students with disabilities (whether officially recognized or not), students with health problems such as sensory impairments (hearing or visually impairment etc.), physical, psychological or specific learning difficulties (special needs) disorders, autism spectrum conditions and long-term medical conditions.

-Come and meet the Disability Centre to find out if you can benefit from flexible study and/or examination arrangements.
+Come and meet the Disability Service to find out if you can benefit from flexible studying and/or examination arrangements.

 What does the Disability Centre offer?

-The Disability Unit explores the most appropriate arrangements to enable handicapped students to be able to pursue their studies and sit examinations.
+The Disability Centre explores the most appropriate arrangements to enable handicapped students to be able to pursue their studies and sit examinations.

 This may include the provision of equipment (computers, software etc.) and/or assistance with notetaking or sitting exams.